cschirf/gdi-intro-databases-postgres/README.md

 Are you a developer (web or otherwise) and wish to learn more about the backend stack?
 Are you an analyst who would like to learn why your reports take time to build and run?
 Are you a business owner or hobbyist who'd like to design your own database system?
 Or, maybe you're thinking about becoming a database professional?
 If you answered yes to any of the questions above or are just generally interested in learning more about databases - this class will get you started.

-This four class course runs on Thursdays:
+This eight hour course runs on Saturday and Sunday:

 * Class 1 - Intro to Data Modeling
 * Class 2 - Intro to SQL, Reading Data
 * Class 3 - Creating, Reading and Updating Tables
 * Class 4 - Joins and Advanced Topics

-At this time, you will need to provide your own laptop - PC or Mac - to participate in the course.
+Please bring a laptop you feel comfortable using.

 ## Theme customization